College Park–Bethesda Line: History

-New Route J4

 While the purple line was still in talks, WMATA and the MTA created route J4 to operate between College Park station and Bethesda station on April 15, 2002.
 Route J4 was created in order to meet the Maryland Department of Transportation's goal of providing better transportation between the University of Maryland and various places throughout Montgomery County, Maryland.

 Route J4 was also created by WMATA to provide limited stop service between the College Park–University of Maryland station and Bethesda station via the University of Maryland, Langley Park, and the Silver Spring station, which the Maryland Department of Transportation originally had as a goal for its Purple Line light rail trains to operate on.
 However, since the Purple Line was yet to be built and had a long way to go in terms of getting the necessary funding and approval from Prince George's County, and Montgomery County.
-The J4 provides extra service for the J1 and J2 along East West Highway and C2, C4 along University Boulevard.
-The J4 becomes a local route between University Of Maryland and College Park station serving all stops.
+The J4 provides extra service for the J1 and J2 along East-West Highway and C2, C4 along University Boulevard.
+The J4 becomes a local route between the University Of Maryland and College Park station serving all stops.

-The J4 became a MetroExtra route since 2007, as part to increase more service from Routes J1 and J3.
+The J4 became a MetroExtra route in 2007, as part of increasing more service from Routes J1 and J3.
 This brings faster service on the J4, as the MetroExtra conversion is part of a collaboration between the MTA and WMATA.